 \section{Introduction}

-In the series of papers \cite{Lubotzky1986ExplicitexpandersRamanujan,lubotzky1986hecke,lubotzky1987hecke,LPS88}, Lubotzky, Phillips and Sarnak presented two remarkable explicit constructions: (i) infinite families of Ramanujan $(p+1)$-regular graphs, for any prime $p\equiv1\Mod{4}$, and (ii) topological generators of $PU\left(2\right)$ with optimal covering properties.
+In the series of papers \cite{Lubotzky1986ExplicitexpandersRamanujan,lubotzky1986hecke,lubotzky1987hecke,LPS88}, Lubotzky, Phillips and Sarnak presented two remarkable explicit constructions: (i) infinite families of $(p+1)$-regular Ramanujan graphs, for any prime $p\equiv1\Mod{4}$, and (ii) topological generators of $PU(2)$ with optimal covering properties.
 In recent years both results were extended in different directions.
-In \cite{li2004ramanujan,Lubotzky2005a} the notion of Ramanujan graphs was generalized to \emph{Ramanujan complexes} in higher dimensions (see §\ref{subsec:Ramanujan-graphs-complexes} below), and explicit constructions were given in \cite{Lubotzky2005b,sarveniazi2007explicit}.
-In \cite{sarnak2015letter,Parzanchevski2018SuperGoldenGates}, motivated by application to quantum computation, the notion of optimal topological generators of $PU\left(2\right)$ was strengthen to the notion of golden gate and super golden gate sets (see §\ref{subsec:Golden-Gates} below), and explicit constructions were presented for $PU(2)$.
-For more on Ramanujan complexes and expansion in simple Lie groups we refer the reader to the recent surveys \cite{Lubotzky2013,lubotzky2017high,Breuillard2018Expansionsimplegroups}.
+In \cite{li2004ramanujan,Lubotzky2005a} the notion of Ramanujan graphs was generalized to \emph{Ramanujan complexes} of higher dimension (see §\ref{subsec:Ramanujan-graphs-complexes} below), and explicit constructions were given in \cite{Lubotzky2005b,sarveniazi2007explicit}.
+In \cite{sarnak2015letter,Parzanchevski2018SuperGoldenGates}, motivated by application to quantum computation, the notion of optimal topological generators of $PU(2)$ was strengthened to the notion of golden gate and super golden gate sets (see §\ref{subsec:Golden-Gates} below), and explicit constructions were presented for $PU(2)$.
+For more on Ramanujan complexes and expansion in Lie groups we refer the reader to the surveys \cite{Lubotzky2013,Breuillard2018Expansionsimplegroups,lubotzky2017high}.

 The work of Lubotzky, Phillips and Sarnak (henceforth, LPS) relies on two classical results from number theory, both pertaining to the algebraic group of invertible Hamilton quaternions $\mathbb{H}$ over $\mathbb{Q}$.
-The first is the Ramanujan conjecture (Deligne's Theorem for $PGL_{2}/\mathbb{Q}$ combined with the Jacquet-Langlands correspondence between $GL_{2}$ and $\mathbb{H}^{\times}$), and the second is Jacobi's four squares theorem, which leads to a construction of a $p$-arithmetic group which acts simply-transitively on a Bruhat-Tits tree.
-Surprisingly, these famous constructions of LPS were never fully generalized to any other algebraic group over $\mathbb{Q}$.
+The first is the Ramanujan conjecture (Deligne's Theorem for $PGL_{2}/\mathbb{Q}$ combined with the Jacquet-Langlands correspondence between $GL_{2}$ and $\mathbb{H}^{\times}$), and the second is Jacobi's four-square theorem, which leads to a construction of a $p$-arithmetic group which acts simply-transitively on a Bruhat-Tits tree.
+Surprisingly, the famous constructions of LPS were never fully generalized to any other algebraic group over $\mathbb{Q}$.
 We note that while the work of \cite{Lubotzky2005a,Lubotzky2005b} does generalize to higher dimensions the explicit construction of Ramanujan graphs, it does not yield golden gate sets, as it is achieved over the field of positive characteristic $\mathbb{F}_{q}(t)$.